 This is my honest opinion, feel happy to flame or contradict me, but be polite.
 Much has already been written about how much High School computer science teaching sucks ( High school computer science education ).
 As a student who has just left high school I just wanted to present my 2 cents on how bad the seperation between RealWorld programming and ClassRoom programming is.
 A common rebuttal is that there isn't enough time.

 Its been a week since i discovered Factor.
 So first, it's stack based, it's small, it's almost tiny.
 I've never programmed in a stack based language before.
 But I liked it, really makes you think.
 Infact I haven't got any program written yet, just playing around in the interactive interpreter.
-It's got really good documentation by way of the API, what it could use is a quick start guide, ie. a list of some basic operations of the stack, using conditionals and looping and arrays and hashmap, because right now you've to look through the documentation for each concept, which means the unity is broken.
+It's got really good documentation by way of the API, what it could use is a quick start guide, ie.

 I forgot to post this but Windows executables of both Tetrablocks and Login have been uploaded to 22bits.
 Compiling them on Windows was a bit of a nightmare.
 Tetrablocks has got all of its text drawing code removed since I couldn't get SDL_ttf to link.
 So you won't see the score or the game over message when playing it on Windows.